dmitrypol/dmitrypol.github.io/_posts/2018-08-19-redis-probabilistic-data-structures.md

 main()
 {% endhighlight %}

-This solution worked but the more data we were processing the more memory it required.
-We started researching alternatives.
+This solution worked but the more data we were processing the more RAM it required.
+We wanted a more memory efficient alternative.

 ### HyperLogLog